 Established in 2006, the Fayetteville Shale Scholarship Fund is a 501(c)(3) organization with members representing companies working in the Fayetteville Shale.
-The mission of FSSF is to encourage and enable individuals to pursue educational opportunities that will prepare them for or advance them in jobs in the Arkansas oil and gas industry and other technical career fields that play a vital part in the success of local businesses and economy.
+The mission of FSSF is to encourage and enable individuals to pursue educational opportunities that will prepare them for or advance them in jobs in technical career fields that play a vital part in the success of local businesses and economy.
 FSSF donates funds to UACCM for student scholarships which are awarded based on academic performance and financial need.